This content is from the experts at Men's Fitness magazine.

 With so many companies making whey protein powders, it can be tricky knowing which to go for, specially considering the difference in prices between certain brands.
 While more expensive brands usually use isolate whey, rather than concentrate, that's not always the case so it’s worth reading the product description to find out.
 As a rule of thumb, check how long the brand has been around for.
 If they've been trading for ages, it’s a safe bet it’s a decent product.
 Having said that, most companies use the same – or very similar – protein in their products, it’s the flavour (and carbohydrate content) that drastically changes between different products.

 You might find these in your protein powder, and for good reason.
 If you're training with heavy weights, branched-chain amino acids help prevent the breakdown of muscle tissue and post-workout DOMS (delayed onset muscle soreness) so you recover quicker and can train again sooner.
-Sometimes called the 'building blocks' of the body, BCAAs comprise 35% of your muscle tissue and are needed in order for them to repair and grow.
+Sometimes called the building blocks of the body, BCAAs comprise 35% of your muscle tissue and are needed in order for them to repair and grow.
 Eight of them are essential, which means your body can't make them, while the rest can be produced by your body.
 Besides repairing tissue and helping to build new cells to aid growth, BCAAs form antibodies and even help carry oxygen in your bloodstream.
 Their primary function is to carry nitrogen, which is needed to be able to combine simpler amino acids into new muscle tissue.
 In short, they are vital for proper recovery and msucle growth post-exercise.

 You could find this in your protein, most likely if you have a bulking powder.
 What it does is increase energy, which allows you to train for harder and longer.
 This means protein synthesis (muscle fibre repair) will occur more, building bigger muscles.

-World-renowned strength coach Charles Poliquin says that if you’re going for mass gains, you must take a protein and carb-rich shake after your workout.
+World-renowned strength coach Charles Poliquin says that if you’re going for mass gains, you must take a carb-rich protein shake after your workout.
 For lean gains, avoid excessive carb intake and simple carbs even more so.
 Low carbs in your diet means a drop in the body’s insulin, making it easier for your body to burn fat.

 Of course, you can always blend other ingredients into your post-workout protein shake to add variety and pack in other nutritional benefits.
 Try this protein smoothie, designed by nutritionist Scott Baptie.
 It hits three of your five a day, tastes delicious and has even more good stuff to ensure you get the most from your hard work in the gym.